Treasury Resources

 Updated Treasury User Guide for Reporting

-The Treasury released an updated Compliance and Reporting Guidance handbook on April 1, 2025, detailing addendums to the previous guide, published January 2025.
-In January, Treasury released the January 2025 Project & Expenditure Report User Guide, which provided updates on changes to the April reporting cycle.
+The Treasury released an updated Compliance and Reporting Guidance handbook in October 2025, detailing addendums to the previous guide, published April 2025.
+In January, Treasury released the January 2026 Project & Expenditure Report User Guide, which provided updates on changes to the previous reporting cycle.

 ARPA SLFRF-Specific Resources